-In addition, students in all majors except business must earn a minimum of 84 credits outside the major field.
-Business majors must earn a minimum of 76 credits outside the Opus College of Business.
-Students who complete a minimum of 83 credits outside of the major (or 75 credits for business majors) may petition the Committee on Studies for the waiver of 1 credit.
+In addition, students in all majors except business, electrical engineering, and mechanical engineering must earn 84 credits outside of their major.
+Students in the aforementioned programs must earn 76 credits outside of their major.
+Students who complete a minimum of 83 credits outside of the major (or 75 credits for business and the aforementioned engineering majors) may petition the Committee on Studies for the waiver of 1 credit.

 Maximum Credits in Experiential Learning and Courses Graded S-D-R.

 No more than eight credits in Experiential Learning may be counted toward the minimum 132 credits for graduation.

 No more than one-eighth of the courses taken at St. Thomas presented for graduation may be graded on the S-D-R system.